 Through the portal, publications that are published open access are available.

-The portal now functions as a cloud service and is reached at a new address https://harisportal.hanken.fi/en/.
+The portal is reached at https://harisportal.hanken.fi/en/.

 You can customize aspects of your profile on the Haris Portal.
 In this overview we show which aspects to edit in Haris admin to customize your public profile.
 For instructions, see the tab Edit profile.